Network Latency: What It Is and How to Actually Reduce It

 Propagation delay is the physics — distance over speed of light.
 This can't be reduced without moving the servers closer to users (which is exactly what CDNs do).
 Processing delay is how long routers take to forward packets — microseconds to milliseconds per hop.
 Queuing delay happens when links are congested and packets wait in buffers — this is where most latency variability (jitter) comes from.

-Here's the thing — bufferbloat is a chronic problem on home networks.
+Bufferbloat is the underdiagnosed culprit in most home latency complaints.
 When your connection is saturated, packets pile up in the router's buffers waiting to be sent.
 This adds tens to hundreds of milliseconds of latency to everything.
 You notice it as the internet feeling sluggish when someone on your network is downloading something.
 The fix is active queue management (AQM) — look for CAKE or FQ-CoDel on your router's settings.

 What Actually Reduces Latency